 - Swap out the ranch dressing for hummus.

-- Say adios to chips and grab some edamame or popcorn.
+- Instead of chips, grab some edamame or popcorn.

 Everything In Moderation